-Multiple people injured in active shooting near El Paso, Texas mall
+Multiple fatalities in shooting near El Paso, Texas mall

-EL PASO, Texas (AP/Gray News) - Police in the West Texas city of El Paso have responded to reports of an active shooter in a commercial area near a mall.
+Police responded to reports of an active shooter in a commercial area near the Cielo Vista Mall at about 10:30 a.m. local time.

-Local media report multiple people are injured, but police have not confirmed that information.
+Local media report multiple people are injured, but police have not confirmed that information nor the mayor’s report.

-Police confirm to CNN that shots were fired at a Walmart near the Cielo Vista Mall.
+Video on social media shows people running towards police with their hands up, and officers in tactical gear.

 El Paso police tweeted Saturday that officers were responding to an active shooting scene and that people were advised to stay away from the Cielo Vista Mall area.
 The mall complex is near Interstate 10 and on El Paso’s east side.